jsaikali/cscie29_final_project/README.md

 distances = vectors.apply(my_distance)
 ```

+Note the comment above to load your data back - do not just continue using the
+same in-memory dataframe.
+The reasoning will become clear in future psets.
+You can use `pandas.read_csv`.

 Find the 5 students closest to you and the 5 students furthest from you in
 document space.
 Consider tools like `numpy.argsort` and `DataFrame.sort_values`